 Shoes were far off from Steve Madden’s radar since he was a kid.
 Though his father was a textile manufacturer, he only developed his knack for footwear when Steve worked for a shoe store in 1974.
 Seeing that the platform trend was getting more popular and hip, Steve gradually gave birth to an inclination for its style.

 He attended the University of Miami but got kicked out after two years because of his frolicky nature.
 Out of school and workless, he decided to take a job near his Long Island home in 1978.
 After two years of working on the same shoe store, he decided to move up the ladder and work for a New York shoe wholesaler called L.J.
 Simone Footwear.
 It was also in L.J.
-Simone where he acquired his skill in creating footwear for teenagers such as white fringe boots and penny loafers.
+Simone where he acquired his skill in creating footwear for teenagers such as white fringe cleats and penny loafers.